herpaderpaldent/seat-notifications/README.md

 ***Note**: you may only configure one notification channel at your will.
 However, for discord you must create a bot in your application.
 For Slack you need to add the bot permission to your oauth scope.*

 ### Setup Roles
-To be able to subsripe to a notification the user needs the appropriate permission.
+To be able to subscribe to a notification the user needs the appropriate permission.
 Please setup a role that carries the needed permission and assign it to users that should be able to receive the notification.

+### Restart workers
+Since the notifications are send out by your workers you need to restart them to pick up the new code.
+Do this either via `docker-compose restart seat-worker` if you use docker, or `supervisorctl restart worker` on linux distributions.

 ### Authenticate
 Users need to authenticate for your setup notification channel prior to receiving notifications. they may do this in the registration box on the notification page.